atomjump/help_is_coming/README.md

 Copy config/configORIGINAL.json to config/config.json

 Edit the config file to match your own timeframes on a per forum basis.
 You can set the default forum as 'default'.

+## Future Enhancements

+* Send response privately to the user
+* Have a time delay before the message gets sent again e.g. one day
+* Don't message the forum's owners
+* Store the ids of forums in the .json file for faster retrieval
+* Have a faster loading of the config with e.g. memcache or nodejs